LIZXP/LIZXP/README.md

 </div>

-#### <div align="justify">I'm Peter Li, a full Stack Web Developer has background in the financial accounting.
-Passionate about streamlining and automating processes in apps to save users time and prioritize focus on business functions.
-Has the skills and experience necessary to be successful in web developer positions that require a combination of technical expertise and real-world business experience. </div>
+#### <div align="justify">I'm Peter Li, Motivated and detail-oriented Full stack developer with expertise in JavaScript, React, and Python, seeking a challenging and dynamic role where I can use my technical skills and real-world business experience to create innovative solutions and drive positive impact.
+Proven ability to streamline processes and prioritize business functions, and a passion for continuously learning and staying up to date on the latest technologies.</div>